prometheus-operator/prometheus-operator/Documentation/developer/scrapeclass.md

       path: /metrics
 ```

-If the monitor resource specifies a scrape class name that isn't defined in the `Prometheus/PrometheusAgent` object, then the scrape resource is rejected by the operator.
+If the monitor resource specifies a scrape class name that isn't defined in the `Prometheus/PrometheusAgent` object, then the scrape resource is ignored by the operator.

 Similarly, we can select the scrape class for `PodMonitor` resource.